mattermost/chimera/README.md

 ### On Premise instances

-It is possible to use Chimera with on-premise instances but it requires a lot configuration and **is not officially supported**.
+It is possible to use Chimera with on-premise instances but it requires a lot configuration and **is not officially supported** yet.

 ## Configuration